-Open (My) Computer from Desktop or Start menu or use keyboard shortcut Windows Key+E.
+Open (My) Computer or This PC from Desktop or Start menu/screen, or use keyboard shortcut Windows Key+E.

 If you have this folder in Details, Tiles or Content view, you can just check what's written in the Free Space column of hard disk with Windows on it (usually Local Disk (C:) or Local Disk (D:)).

-In Windows Vista, 7 and 8, a good indication of space usage is also the Space used progress bar - if the bar is blue, you have more than 10% of free space on the drive; if the bar is red, you should free up some space on the disk.
+In Windows Vista, 7, 8 and 8.1, a good indication of disk space usage is also the Space used progress bar - if the bar is blue, you have more than 10% of free space on the drive; if the bar is red, you should free up some space on the disk.

 In Windows Vista and 7, you can also click on a disk once and see Space free and Total space values in Details Pane in the lower part of the window.
 The Space used bar is also here to indicate the level of disk usage.

 In Windows XP, right-click a disk and select Properties from the menu.